syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 ### filterSettings.filteredColumns.operator `string`
 {:#members:filtersettings-filteredcolumns-operator}

-Specifies the filter condition to filtered column.
-See <a href="global.html#enum:filteroperator">operator</a>
+Specifies the filter condition of column filter.
+See <a href="global.html#enum:filteroperator">operator</a>.

 #### Default Value